Laser surgery has become increasingly popular as an alternative method of treating pressure.

 Our sight is so important to us and yet many people fail to look after their eye health which unfortunately can lead to sight impairment or even vision loss.

-As eye doctors we encourage people to take positive steps to protect their sight, an action aimed at ultimately improving the nations eye health and contributing towards a reduction in avoidable sight loss.
+As eye doctors, we encourage people to take positive steps to protect their sight, an action aimed at ultimately improving the nations eye health and contributing towards a reduction in avoidable sight loss.

 Regular sight tests are essential for maintaining healthy eyes.
-More than half of all sight loss is avoidable when detected early and a regular eye test can identify early indications of eye diseases such as Cataract, Glaucoma, Diabetes and Age Related Macular Degeneration (AMD).
+More than half of all sight loss is avoidable when detected early and a regular eye test can identify early indications of eye diseases such as Cataract, Glaucoma, Diabetes and Age-Related Macular Degeneration (AMD).

-The following are other steps you can take to ensure you are taking better care your eyes:
+The following are other steps you can take to ensure you are taking better care of your eyes:

 Studies show that what we eat can affect our vision.
-Certain foods are particularly high in antioxidants which can help to prevent retinal damage and certain eye conditions like cataracts and Age Related Macular Degeneration (AMD).
+Certain foods are particularly high in antioxidants which can help to prevent retinal damage and certain eye conditions like cataracts and Age-Related Macular Degeneration (AMD).
 An anti-oxidant which hugely beneficial is lutein, found in many fruit and vegetables.